 The top 6 students who get selected in IMOTC will represent India in the International Mathematical Olympiad.

 - The eligibility criteria for PRMO is listed below

 - In order to appear for PRMO, the candidate must be an Indian Citizen.

-- The Applicants must be born on or before 1 August 2002 to participate in PRMO.
+- The applicants must be born on or after 1 August 2001 to participate in PRMO.

 - As per the orders of the Madras High Court, students with OCI (Overseas Citizens of India) cards are eligible for all the stages of the Mathematics Olympiad, other than the final stage of representing India in the final International Mathematical Olympiad.

 - Students studying in Class 8 to Class 12 are eligible to apply for the Mathematics Olympiad.